Clan Ross America

 And His Roll in Founding Clan Ross America

-As early as the 1960's, families with Ross ancestry sought to participate in Highlland festivals in many corners of the United States.
+As early as the 1960's, families with Ross ancestry sought to participate in Highland festivals in many corners of the United States.
 The effort climaxed with the invitation for the Clan Ross Chief, David Ross of Ross & Balnagowan to attend the 1976 Grandfather Mountain Games in North Carolina.
-Attached here are the recolections of Chief David with highlights of the activities that brought about the founding of our Clan Ross organization in America.
+At the following link are the recollections of Chief David with highlights of the activities that brought about the founding of our Clan Ross organization in America.

 Along the way, supporting Scottish causes became a goal.
 People in the Association wanted to support historic, Ross-associated places in Scotland, reprint significant Ross books, fund scholarships, etc. This could best be done by a 501c3 - a fully tax-exempt organization.
 So a complementary organization, Clan Ross Foundation, was established.
 Contributions from members allowed the start of wonderful projects, in Scotland & the US: